 Breathe for connection

 Do you want to awaken? – Just Breathe!

 The air connects us all.
-It does free our mind from struggle.
-It releases stress.
-It removes toxins from our body.
-It is source of liberation.
+It does free our mind from struggle and releases stress.
+It removes toxins from our body and is source of liberation.

 When someone tells me that he or she does not have 15minutes to meditate per day, I highly suggest them to meditate 30min minimum per day.